-Most ad hoc network designs simply borrow MAC protocols designed for wireless LAN operation.
-IEEE 802.11, as well as most CSMA MAC protocols, use a common-range transmission and are not flexible enough to exploit the spectral reuse potential of the network.
-In general, nodes transmitting with lower transmission power levels may not be noticed by nodes transmitting with higher transmission power levels and, as a result, collisions may be difficult to avoid.
-Fortunately, there are some new proposals in MAC design that remove this limitation and take full advantage of the spectral reuse potential acquired when using dynamic power control [11].
+Most ad hoc networks designs simply borrowed MAC protocols designed for wireless LAN operation.
+IEEE 802.11 as well as most CSMA MAC protocols use a common-range transmission and are not flexible enough to exploit the spectral reuse potential of the network.
+In general, nodes transmitting with lower transmission power levels may not be noticed by nodes transmitting with higher transmission power levels and as a result collisions may be difficult to avoid.
+Fortunately there are some new proposals in MAC design that overtake this limitation and take full advantage of the spectral reuse potential acquired when using dynamic power control [9].

-6 RELATED WORK
+VI.
+RELATED WORK

-In what follows, we discuss how our contribution discussed in this paper contrasts with the related work in the area.
-The work by Gupta and Kumar [7], [8] on the mathematical foundations of common-range transmission in wireless ad hoc networks represents the seminal related research in this area.
+In what follows, we discuss how our contribution discussed in this paper contrasts to the related work in the area.
+The work by Gupta and Kumar [5] [6] on the mathematical foundations of common-range transmission in wireless ad hoc networks represents the seminal related research in his area.
 In this paper, we take a similar approach to Gupta and Kumar but consider variable-range transmission in contrast to common-range transmission.

 The work presented in this paper on the bounds of variable-range transmissions in wireless ad hoc networks uses traditional graph theory.
-In particular, we used the theory explaining the behavior of minimum spanning trees (MST) to compute the weight of a minimum spanning tree [18].
-In the work described in [1], the authors discuss the impact on TCP throughput on the number of forwarding nodes in static wireless ad hoc networks for unreliable links.
-In [3], the authors study the throughput capacity of wireless multihop networks for UDP traffic.
+In particular, we used the theory explaining the behavior of minimum spanning trees (MST) to compute the weight of a minimum spanning tree [14].
+In the work described in [1], the authors discuss the impact on TCP throughput on the number forwarding nodes in static wireless ad hoc networks for unreliable links.
+Results from [1] show that there is an optimum transmission range that maximizes TCP throughput.

-Systems based on common-range transmission control like MANET protocols [10] usually assume homogeneously distributed nodes.
+Systems based on common-range transmission control like MANET protocols [8] usually assume homogeneously distributed nodes.
 As discussed earlier, such a regime raises a number of concerns and is an impractical assumption in real networks.
-The authors in [14] and [19] discuss this problem and propose different methods to control the transmission power levels in order to control the network topology.
-The work in [14] and [19] is concerned with controlling the connectivity of nonhomogeneous networks, but it does not provide a mathematical description of the problem space and ignores the power savings and trafficcarrying capacity aspects of the problem.
+The authors in [12] discuss this problem and propose a method to control the transmission power levels in order to control the network topology.
+The work in [12] is concerned with controlling the connectivity of non-homogeneous networks, but it does not provide a mathematical description of the problem space, and ignores the power savings and traffic-carrying capacity aspects of the problem.
 We address these issues in this paper.

-In [17], the authors present several link cost functions that take into account the power reserves of mobile nodes.
-The work in [5], [15] intuitively suggests that a variable-range transmission approach can outperform a common-range transmission approach in terms of power savings, however, no definite analytical results are provided.
-In [15], wireless-enabled nodes discover energy-efficient routes to neighboring nodes and then use the shortest path Bellman-Ford algorithm to discover routes to other nodes in the network.
-The PARO protocol [5] uses redirectors to break longer-range transmissions into a set of smaller-range transmissions.
+The work in [13] [4] intuitively suggest that a variable-range transmission approach can outperform a common-range transmission approach in terms of power savings, however, no definite analytical results are provided.
+In [13], wireless-enabled nodes discover energy-efficient routes to neighboring nodes and then use the shortest path Bellman-Ford algorithm to discover routes to other node in the network.
+The PARO protocol [4], uses redirectors to break longer-range transmissions into a set of smaller-range transmissions.

 Mobility management in cellular and mobile networks is concerned with the rate of cellular/mobile nodes crossing cell boundaries.
 In most MANET routing protocols, mobility analysis relies on simulations [2] due to the lack of a mobility model for this environment.
-For the specific case of route discovery, the work by [12] shows that the inherited space-waste involved while flooding the network with broadcast messages.
+For the specific case of route discovery, the work by [10] shows that the inherited space-waste involved while flooding the network with broadcast messages.
 However, no comprehensive mobility management analysis is presented.
-To the best of our knowledge, our analysis of mobility management is a first attempt at modeling the various aspects of mobility in multihop wireless ad hoc networks.
+To our knowledge, our analysis of mobility management is a first attempt at modeling the various aspects of mobility in multihop wireless ad hoc networks.